Captwalloper/CIS6930-TINY-Testing-Scripts/README.md

 If golden_run is set to true, the old golden_prX_log_file.txt is overriden with a copy of the most recent  <br />
 Project Driver run's log file.
 Set golden_run to true for 1 Project Driver run once you're confident all tests are passing.

-At the end of each Project Driver run, the diff command is run on the normal log file and the golden one.  <br />
+At the end of each Project Driver run, the diff command is run on the normal and gold log files.  <br />
 If the golden_log is correct and the log file doesn't match it, regression occurred. <br />

 Comments: